bokeh/bokeh/README.md

 Please visit the [Bokeh web page](http://bokeh.pydata.org) for more information.

-To get started quickly, follow the [Quickstart](http://bokeh.pydata.org/quickstart.html).
+To get started quickly, follow the [Quickstart](http://bokeh.pydata.org/quickstart.html) in the online documentation, or the QUICKSTART.md located in the top level of the bokeh repository.

 Be sure to follow us on Twitter [@bokehplots](http://twitter.com/BokehPlots)!